 The ability to think critically will often determine your success in life.

-So with that in mind, the following post will share 71 critical thinking questions you can use to increase your awareness about different problems by carefully examining available information.
+With that in mind, the following post will share 85 critical thinking questions you can use to increase your awareness about different problems by carefully examining available information.

 Let’s get started…